-Header tells the Pull/Merge request number (in example 2) and the latest commit id (a3c10a3) where the analysis is based on.
-Note that Softagram provides only one report and updates it with the latest commit
+Header tells the pull request number (e.g. pull/2) and the latest commit id (a3c10a3) where the analysis is based on.
+Note that Softagram keeps only one report in the pull request at a time.
+Whenever new commits are added, the report is updated.

-Change overview tells the change in one glance.
-In this graph you can see where the change is done (Test/assertion and Assert.java files in example).
+This graph shows you the changed code and its possible impact in one glance.
+You'll immediately see which parts of the codebase are touched (tests/assertion and Assert.java files in example).
 The impact of the change is seen also clearly.

-Note that if the change is large, the graph is automatically abstracted to provide meaningful amount of information.
-That's why some elements are shown in higher level (e.g. function changes in class or file level, or file changes in folder (component) level).
+Note that if the change is large, the graph is automatically abstracted to provide only a meaningful amount of information.
+That's why some elements are shown in higher level.
+For example, function changes are shown in class or file level and file changes could be shown only in folder (component) level.

 Details of Dependency Changes

-Detailed dependency changes illustrates all removed/added or modified dependencies in this particula Pull/Merge request.
-It tells also all new or changed elements (the ones with new dependencies) as well as shows e.g. all added dependencies to external libraries.
+This graph illustrates all the removed, added and modified dependencies in this particular pull request.
+It also shows all new or changed elements (the ones with new dependencies) as well as all added dependencies to external libraries (including any built-in libraries of your programming language).

-Insights are optional value added information that are present when actionable issues are found.
-Currently Softagram analyses Co-Change Alerts and Dependency Rule violations.
+Insights are optional value added information that are present when an actionable issues are found.
+Currently Softagram provides Co-Change Alerts and Dependency Rule violations.

-Co-change Alerts are analysed automatically with the machine learning algorithm based on the change history of the projects.
-System automatically detects what files are most likely to be changed at the same time and alerts if this given pull request is changing just one of the files.
+Co-change Alerts are analysed automatically with a machine learning algorithm based on the change history of the projects.
+The system automatically detects which files are most likely to be changed at the same time and alerts if this given pull request is changing only one of them without the others.

 Dependency Rule Violations will alert if you are trying to introduce a new unwanted dependency in this pull request.
-Rules are pre-defined, not automatically detected.
-Exiting rule violations are seen in the graph with exclamation marks, but only the added or removed (in that particular pull request) are described in text.
+Rules are pre-defined by the users, Softagram does not (yet) automatically detect them.
+Existing rule violations are seen in the graph with exclamation marks, but only the violations added or removed by this pull request are described in text.

-Did you have something that was not explained?
+Did you have something that was not explained here?